Batavia High School (Illinois): Bomb plot

+Headlock incident

+On October 25, 2022, a filmed video of a student of Batavia High School being restrained in the school's cafeteria by now-former staff member Joe A. Cortez went viral among students.
+Local Chicago news covered the story, and a school investigation followed suit.

 Music

 There are approximately 500 students in the school involved in music, with 13 curricular ensembles and 8 extracurricular ensembles.
 This includes four concert bands, four concert orchestras, and five choral ensembles.
-Extracurricular groups include the two show choir groups Swingsingers (Coed) and Legacy (female only), the A cappella group Chromatics, a marching band, Troubadours, Madrigals, two big band ensembles, Chamber Orchestra, Pep band, and more.
+Extracurricular groups include the two show choir groups Swingsingers (Coed) and Legacy (female only), the A cappella group Chromatics, a marching band, Troubadours, Madrigals, two big band ensembles, Chamber Orchestra, pep band, and more.
 Each spring, the school puts on a musical with a full pit orchestra.
-Some include 2011's "Beauty and the Beast", 2012's "9 to 5", 2017's "Rent", and most recently "The SpongeBob Musical" in 2022.
+Some include 2011's "Beauty and the Beast", 2012's "9 to 5", 2017's "Rent", "The SpongeBob Musical", and most recently "42nd Street" in 2022.

 Each year distinguished students of the music department participate in the Illinois Music Educators Association district IX and state honor music groups.
 In 2017 the highest level band, Wind Symphony, was accepted to perform at the University of Illinois Superstate concert band festival and also at the 2018 Illinois Music Education Conference (IMEC).
 As of 2022 the band has performed at the Superstate festival every year since, excluding 2020 due to its cancellation because of the COVID-19 pandemic; they have also been invited to perform at IMEC again in January 2023.
 Batavia High School was recognized as a Grammy Signature School Semifinalist in 2014, 2015, and 2016.
+In 2023, the Batavia High School Wind Symphony was invited to perform at the 2023 Illinois Music Educators Conference (IMEC).